FeroseHameed/random-shape-cognition1012/README.md

 **Functional Requirements:**

+&emsp;•	Game will be coded using HTML, CSS, and Java

 &emsp;•	Users will be prompted to enter a username and start a new game

-&emsp;•	Webpage will highlight random shapes
+&emsp;•	Webpage will highlight random shapes upon start of game

 &emsp;•	Users can click on shapes and if the correct shape is clicked, another shape will be highlighted